Please click on the + beside each heading for more information.

 8.1.3 Emergency or public authority vehicles.

 8.1.4 Large delivery vehicles, including the cab, exceeding 40 feet (12.2 meters) in length requiring access into any McGill University parking area must enter and leave between 06:00 and 08:00 or make their delivery after 18:00.
-The department receiving the delivery must contact the Parking Office at least 48 hours in advance of the delivery to request right of passage for the vehicle.
-This is necessary so the Parking Office staff can prepare the lot to facilitate the delivery and make the area safer for other drivers and pedestrians.
+The department receiving the delivery must contact the Parking & Transportation Services Office at least 48 hours in advance of the delivery to request right of passage for the vehicle.
+This is necessary so the Parking & Transportation Services staff can prepare the lot to facilitate the delivery and make the area safer for other drivers and pedestrians.

 8.2 Casual parking on campus is subject to availability.
 Space permitting, it is afforded at hourly or daily rates as posted at entrance gates.